nikita-kit/nikita-css/README.md

 ### SASS Coding Guidelines

-(This list is not intended to be exhaustive.)

 Someone said: »Preprocessors do not output bad code.
 Bad developers do.« That's why it's important to have a common ruleset.
 If you work in a team with other frontend developers you get the following benefits: maintainability, scalability, efficiency, you avoid conflicts from the beginning and last but not least you save time for the finer things. :)

 #### Syntax

-I'm using SCSS-syntax because it's valid CSS and more expressive in my eyes.
+We're using SCSS-syntax because it's valid CSS and more expressive in our eyes.

 #### Order of definition